spenceforce/pdb-attach/README.md

 $ pip install pdb-attach
 ```

+## Requirements ##

+### OS ###

+Supports OSes that implement POSIX only.

+Unfortunately pdb-attach doesn't work on Windows.
+It's an artifact of the implementation using signals to prompt the remote debugger to accept a socket connection.
+I would like to support Windows in the future, but because of how Windows handles signals, it will require a different implementation that doesn't rely on signals.

+> :warning: On Windows, pdb-attach is still importable, but `listen` won't do anything.
+Instead a warning will be raised on import and when `listen` is called.

+### Python versions ###

+Currently supports:

+- 2.7
+- 3.3
+- 3.4
+- 3.5
+- 3.6
+- 3.7
+- 3.8
+- 3.9

+The policy on python version support is to support all active versions of python.
+For any version that has reached end of life, that version will continue to be supported for the last major release of pdb-attach it was a part of.
+New major releases of pdb-attach after a python version has been end of lifed may drop support for that version of python.

 ## Usage ##

 > :warning: pdb-attach uses sockets to communicate with the running process where `pdb` is actually being executed.
 While the window to connect to that process is very small, there is always the possibility that a bad actor that has access to your machine can connect to that port before you do.
 Since `pdb` is an interactive session with the process, this would give them the ability to inspect the source code of the running process, modify state of the running process, and **_run python code as you!_** That is bad and now you've been warned.